 Many of us struggle with the urge to seek perfection in various aspects of our lives.
-Who doesn’t want to have the best career in a profession you are passionate about or achieve a perfect state of work-life balance?
-The problem with this search is that perfection itself can be elusive and is often just an illusion created in our minds.
+Who doesn’t want to have the best career in a profession they are passionate about or achieve a perfect state of work-life balance?
+The problem with ideals is that perfection itself can be elusive and is often just an illusion created in our minds.

-Trying to Float on Through Life Without a Budget
+Trying to Float Through Life Without a Budget

 Using Credit Cards to Pay for Wants and Needs

-It is important to understand that cards are not necessarily a bad thing—especially if you have the discipline to pay them off in full each month.
-If you let the 34 percent of Americans that have revolving credit card debt help pay for your credit card rewards you can actually use them to your advantage with various perks and cash back offers.
+It is important to understand that credit cards are not necessarily a bad thing—especially if you have the discipline to pay them off in full each month.
+For those who do, capturing credit card rewards—such as cashback offers and travel perks—can be advantageous.

-The average consumer spends $2,630 per year on credit card interest.
 One effective way to help make sure that you’re not using credit cards the wrong way is to create a 24-hour rule for your credit card purchases.
 Always try to avoid using credit in situations where you are not able to pay off your balance full within 24 hours.
-If you consistently find yourself unable to follow this policy it may be time to cut up those cards (or freeze them in a block of ice).
+If you consistently find yourself unable to follow this policy, it may be time to cut up those cards (or freeze them in a block of ice).

 Falling for the Newer, Bigger, Better Trap

-Buying a new car that you cannot afford is a common problem that plagues households throughout the land of the free.
-To avoid falling into this trap you can go ahead and work any potential major purchases into your spending plan.
+Buying a new car that you cannot afford is a common problem that plagues households throughout the Land of the Free.
+To avoid falling into this trap, you can go ahead and work any potential major purchases into your spending plan.
 Don’t just focus on the monthly payments.
-Take a look at other financial priorities to ensure you are on solid financial ground and can afford the purchase without compromising your financial future.
+Take a look at other financial priorities to ensure that you are on solid financial ground and can afford the purchase without compromising your financial future.

 Taking on Too Much Student Loan Debt

-The $1.3 trillion in total student loan debt in America is proof that change is needed on both a personal and institutional level to control education costs and improve the value of college degrees.
-As a personal financial planner, I prefer focusing on the things that we have control over.
-It’s too late to go back now if you’re already swimming in an ocean of student loan debt.
-But if you are contemplating pursuing academic endeavors or have a child nearing college, create a financial plan prior to taking on student loan debt so you know what you’re getting into.
+Student loan debt in America has grown to $1.73 trillion as of 2021.
+This is proof that change is needed on both a personal and institutional level to control education costs and improve the value of college degrees.
+It’s too late to go back now if you’re already swimming in an ocean of student loan debt, but if you are contemplating pursuing academic endeavors or have a child nearing college, create a financial plan prior to taking on student loan debt so you know what you’re getting into.

 Not Doing Enough to Protect Your Wealth

-It’s also important to think about those often taboo subjects of death and disability.
-Regardless of age or whether or not you are married or have kids, make sure you have adequate life insurance coverage by running a basic analysis at least once every 2-3 years.
-If you had an accident or illness that caused you to miss work for an extended period of time, would you and your family be alright?
+It’s also important to think about those often-taboo subjects of death and disability.
+Regardless of age or whether or not you are married or have kids, make sure you have adequate life insurance coverage by running a basic analysis at least once every two or three years.
+If you were to have an accident or illness that would cause you to miss work for an extended period of time, would you and your family be alright?

-Thinking Retirement Planning Is Just for Old People (or It's Too Late to Plan)
+Thinking That Retirement Planning Is Just for Old People

 Waiting too late to begin saving for retirement is a big mistake.
-It is often difficult to begin our careers with the end in mind, especially when life is throwing us countless challenges at us that complicate how we manage our day-to-day finances.
-So maybe it’s time to re-frame the discussion and call it what it really is—Financial Independence Day.
+It is often difficult to begin our careers with the end in mind, especially when life is throwing countless challenges at us that complicate how we manage our day-to-day finances.
+So, maybe it’s time to re-frame the discussion and call it what it really is—Financial Independence Day.

 Not Paying Attention to Fees on Financial Products

 The financial services industry hasn’t always been as transparent as necessary regarding the true costs of investment and insurance products.
-In fact, most people aren’t even aware how different financial professionals are compensated or what the term fiduciary means.
+In fact, most people aren’t even aware of how different financial professionals are compensated or what the term "fiduciary" means.

-Financial advisors can be an important source of knowledge and guidance in the wealth building process.
-But that doesn’t mean you should blindly pay those fees because they matter a lot more than most people realize.
-An improved awareness of the fees you are paying in various financial products can help you keep more of your hard-earned money.
+Financial advisors can be an important source of knowledge and guidance in the wealth-building process.
+But that doesn’t mean you should blindly pay those fees, because they matter a lot more than most people realize.
+Improved awareness of the fees you are paying in various financial products can help you keep more of your hard-earned money.

-If you want to align your most important life goals with your money and other resources you have to pay attention.
-You don’t have to be a financial genius you just need to take action and do something.
+If you want to align your most important life goals with your money and other resources, you have to pay attention to it.
+You don’t have to be a financial genius, you just need to take action and do something.
 For couples, financial avoidance has potentially devastating consequences such as money arguments and stress.
 As Liz Davidson points out in her book What Your Financial Advisor Isn’t Telling You, your life partner may be your worst financial enemy.
 Not talking to your spouse about financial matters has many risks.
 If you have a financial partner, you can talk about your financial goals during regular money talks.
-If you’re riding solo on this financial journey, seek out professional guidance or share your goals with a trusted friend or coach so you have some accountability and encouragement.
+If you’re riding solo on this financial journey, seek out professional guidance, or share your goals with a trusted friend or coach so you have some accountability and encouragement.

-As you can see, there are many financial decisions capable of getting our retirement plans off track and hurting our chances of achieving other important life goals.
-A written financial plan is a helpful tool to help you avoid the big mistakes.
+As you can see, there are many financial decisions that can throw our retirement plans off track and hurt our chances of achieving other important life goals.
+A written financial plan is a helpful tool to help you avoid big mistakes.